DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-* The User can delete a score with confimation message from website and databae - pass
-* It was decided that no confirmation question was nedded to impove ux

 ### 31 View Average Scores

+As a Site User I would like to see average score for each category so I know other members opinions.

 #### Acceptance Criteria